Analysis | Former RNC chair on the GOP’s uncertain future: ‘You will not be a governing majority again as long as you’re embracing Trumpism and nationalism.'

 Steele: You will not be a governing majority again as long as you’re embracing Trumpism and nationalism.
 They are synonymous and nobody in this country is going to be fooled by that going forward.
 On our (MSNBC) programs, I said depending on the action taken by Republicans in the Senate that the Republican Party would wind up sealing itself in the tomb Donald Trump built for it.
 And on January 6, the Republican Party not only sealed itself inside its own tomb but made it very difficult to get out at some point in the future.
 Because they area now recognized as a party that has emboldened the overthrow of our constitutional government.
 And you don’t get to just walk that back.

 On the podcast, Steele talked about the relationship between Trump and his supporters over the past four years that got them to this point.
-The president was able to connect with his supporters emotions — some of them understandable, but Trump did not channel their anger into anything meaningfully productive.
+The president was able to connect with his supporters’ emotions — some of them understandable, but Trump did not channel their anger into anything meaningfully productive.

 You’ve got people who are just angry and frustrated because for years they’ve been taken for granted.
 And Trump tapped into that, that passion, that anger, that frustration, and he used it.
 He, he plucked at it.
 It’s like an old scab.
 You just kind of go back at it and you, and you know, you shouldn’t prick at it, but you do and you just, and it starts to bleed.
 And then you’re like, you try to let it heal and you pick, so he did that repetitive over and over again.
 Action. and people and people responded to that, because he became in many respects, an avatar for them, and he became a way of expressing their frustration and their anger.
 So it is true.
 Trump is not the problem.
 He’s the symptom.